burakgumusfb/Node.JS.API.Gateway/README.md

 5. clients
 6. lib

-You need to run "npm install" command in all of these sub-projects.
+You need to run "npm install" command root project and  in all of these sub-projects.

 ```bash